vipulwarthe/ML-GITHUB-ACTION-CICD/README.md

 ## Configure EC2 as self-hosted runner:

-$ go to the github repo(AWS CICD projects) Settings -> actions -> Runners -> Runner image -> select linux -> follow the below commands from runners page
+$ go to the github repo(ML-GITHUB-ACTION-CICD) Settings -> actions -> Runners -> Runner image -> select linux -> follow the below commands from runners page

 ## Create a folder